 Prabha believes that Poplar HARCA is in a unique position to be able to transform the quality of life for its residents through its work on better housing and better places.
 She enjoys working with the residents and looks forward to seeing their aspirations realised.

-Tanya Martin is a Resident Member of the Poplar Board and the Services Committee.
+Tanya Martin is a Resident Member of the Poplar HARCA Board and Chair of the Services Committee.